ToastHawaii/osm-apps-catalog/public/docs/README.md

 >
 > When a GitHub Pages site is visited, the visitor's IP address is logged and stored for security purposes, regardless of whether the visitor has signed into GitHub or not.
 For more information about GitHub's security practices, see [GitHub Privacy Statement](https://docs.github.com/en/site-policy/privacy-policies/github-general-privacy-statement).

+## Sponsors
+In December 2025, the **OpenStreetMap foundation** funded the development of [Redesign of the OSM Apps Catalog to reach a wider audience](https://github.com/osmfoundation/ewg_bidding/issues/31) within the frame of the [microgrants program](https://blog.openstreetmap.org/2025/12/14/announcing-the-2025-microgrant-program-grantees/).

 ## Disclaimer

 OpenStreetMap and OSM is a trademark of the OpenStreetMap Foundation, and is used with their permission.
-This project are not endorsed by or affiliated with the [OpenStreetMap Foundation](https://osmfoundation.org/).
+This project are not endorsed by or affiliated with the [OpenStreetMap Foundation](https://osmfoundation.org/), except for the one-time funding described above.

 ---